11 Sept 2021

 I got an idea last week.
 I use cash back credit cards that give me some cash regularly.
 The reward shows up as credit on the card statement, but it’s cash nonetheless.
 From this month on, I am going to move that money into my emergency corpus.
 That will not be sufficient for the target increase of 10%, but every little bit helps.

-In a way, credit card cash back rewards spending.
-The more we spend, the more the reward is.
-I am taking away this “free money” from my spending budget over to my emergency corpus.
+In a way, credit card cash rewards encourage spending.
+The more we spend, the larger the size of the rewards are.
+Credit cards give me free money every month.
+I’ll consciously moving this free money over to my emergency corpus.
 I somehow feel like this is a better habit than unconsciously spending the cash back rewards.

 No comments: